Ishfaq253951/leaf_of_quotes/README.md

 # Quotes Website v0.02
-tldr: Don't have a name yet for the website

 Project is about a website that stores all of my fav quotes as well as some paragraphs on a specific quote